captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 Thank you, Ben.
+---
+## JOHN:
 You’re a good man.
 ---
 ## BEN:
+Just leave,
+--
-Just leave, I’ve got beer to do, get out.
+I’ve got beer to do, get out.
 ---
 ## JOHN:
 I think you mean work.